StyraInc/vscode-styra/.github/pull_request_template.md

 #### Install from GitHub

 1. Go to the latest release on the [release page](https://github.com/StyraInc/vscode-styra/releases).
-2. Download the additional version piggybacked into that release, labelled `vscode-styra-0.0.0-next.vsix`.
+2. Download the additional version piggybacked into that release, labelled `vscode-styra-n.n.n-next.N.vsix`.
-3. Install via the standard command: `code --install-extension vscode-styra-0.0.0-next.vsix`
+3. Install via the standard command: `code --install-extension vscode-styra-n.n.n-next.N.vsix`

 #### Exercise the Code